TypeLuis/Console-Gaming-on-PC/README.md

 Before anything, **in line 24 of Xbox_Hotkeys.ahk, we need to import the file path to XInput.ahk**.

+#### copy as path
-Go to where Xinput.ahk is on windows explorer and <span style="font-size:1.5em;">Hold Shift and right click `XInput.ahk`</span>.
-You should see an option called `copy as path` like the image below, click option to copy the path.
+1. Go to where Xinput.ahk is on windows explorer
+2. <span style="font-size:1.5em;">Hold Shift and right click `XInput.ahk`</span>
+3. You should see an option called `copy as path` like the image below, click option to copy the path

 ![copy as path image](https://i.imgur.com/IDlVQpe.png)